DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 </details>

-There will be two types of loggercise:
+There will be two types of log exercises:

 - **Not Interactive**: These exercises will not have any user interactions, all you need to do is write code that matches the expected logs.